 Because of his personal and professional experiences Dr. Harry set out to create the premier individualized, concierge treatment experience available in the country.
 Each client is evaluated based on their needs and an appropriate treatment plan is created which addresses those unique needs, while honoring the time and resources available to create the appropriate plan.

 Offering a full-continuum of care and multiple pathways to recovery, the treatment can be delivered through Dr. Harry’s Outpatient Center, in-home care with 24-hour staff, locally in accommodations of the client’s choosing and remotely via tele-health.
-The entire process is managed by: a licensed medical professional and supported by counselors, Therapists, psychologists, psychiatrists, sober coaches, sober companions, holistic practitioners, nutritionists, spiritual guides and fitness experts.
+The entire process is managed by: a licensed medical professional and supported by counselors, therapists, psychologists, psychiatrists, sober coaches, sober companions, holistic practitioners, nutritionists, spiritual guides and fitness experts.
 Dr. Harry and his team believe the solution lies in biological, psychological, social and spiritual interventions and that the whole self must be treated, as well as the family or professional environment the client is coming from and returning to.

 One of Dr. Harry’s greatest talents is connecting with people who suffer from addiction and presenting the problem and the solution in a way that everyone can understand and relate to.
-His roots in small town family medicine in Vermont taught him that you need to give people tools, that the doctor or hospital is not always close and self-efficacy is crucial to success.
+His roots in small town family medicine in Vermont taught him that you need to give people tools, that the doctor or hospital is not always local and self-efficacy is crucial to success.
 This led him to teach, console, support and above all love all patients as family.
-Patients over the years have traced their success back to one aspect of their treatment: Dr. Harry.
+Patients over the years have traced their success back to one aspect of their treatment~ Dr. Harry.

 In his book, Being Sober: A Step-by-Step Guide to Getting Through and Living in Recovery, Dr. Harry highlights some points which serve as a foundation for his treatment.